NextPlex/nextplex-mobile/www/components/restangular/README.md

 * route: Name of the route of this element.
 Default: route
 * parentResource: The reference to the parent resource.
 Default: parentResource
 * restangularCollection: A boolean indicating if this is a collection or an element.
 Default: restangularCollection
 * cannonicalId: If available, the path to the cannonical ID to use.
-Usefull for PK changes
+Useful for PK changes
 * etag: Where to save the ETag received from the server.
 Defaults to `restangularEtag`
 * selfLink: The path to the property that has the URL to this item.
 If your REST API doesn't return a URL to an item, you can just leave it blank.
 Defaults to `href`